pganon32/longitudinal_food_auction_task_fmri_scripts/README.md

 run batch_mriqc.sh
 which uses
 mriqc_v2.sh
+Then run
+mriqc_group.sh

+Build and use a run level exclusion text file that has this structure and save it as an exlucsion list file.
+THis will be a required input in first level modeling scripts.
+The format is a single column with the following structure for a given excluded run.

+sub-{1,2,3,etc.}_ses-{1,2,3,etc.}_task-BDM_run-{1,2,3 etc.}_bold

 Esteban O, Birman D, Schaer M, Koyejo OO, Poldrack RA, Gorgolewski KJ (2017) MRIQC: Advancing the automatic prediction of image quality in MRI from unseen sites.
 PLoS ONE 12(9): e0184661. doi:10.1371/journal.pone.0184661.